-Quite often the things we need to accomplish are not especially tangible in life.
-People liking you, or thinking you are smart or wanting you in the meeting are not things that you can point and show someone.
+Quite often, the things we need to accomplish are not especially tangible in life.
+People liking you, thinking you are smart or wanting you in the meeting are not things that you can point to and show someone.
 As a result, we tend to find things we can point to and hold up.

 Let’s say you are in a sales role.
-Probably the best way to actually sell $1m of stuff in a year, is to fixate on the 8 best people who can realistically buy more than $500k of stuff.
-It’s probably to learn everything about them, spend time with them, nurture relationships, learn about what they care about.
+Probably the best way to actually sell $1m of stuff in a year is to fixate on the 8 best people who can realistically buy more than $500k of stuff.
+It’s probably to learn everything about them, spend time with them, nurture relationships, and learn about what they care about.
 It would be a year of no demonstrable progress except any sales.
 Yet imagine if it doesn’t happen?
-If you fail you’ve no proof of “work done” to fall back on.
-As a result most people in this situation will create a vast spreadsheet of hot leads, 100 people.
+If you fail, you’ve no proof of “work done” to fall back on.
+As a result, most people in this situation will create a vast spreadsheet of hot leads, 100 people.
 They will color code.
-They will arrange status updates, they will make powerpoint presentations to show the plan of attack.
-They will meet with countless people they know can’t afford to buy it, but be able to show they are making 10 sales meetings per week.
+They will arrange status updates, they will make PowerPoint presentations to show the plan of attack.
+They will meet with countless people they know can’t afford to buy it but be able to show they are making 10 sales meetings per week.
 This latter person is far less likely to accomplish anything but will feel far safer doing it.

-Few of us work in sales but most of us work this way.
-It’s become pervasive in modern life to merchandise the work you are doing not the outputs from it.
-You reply to emails over the weekend to show you are “on call”, you fill in status sheets endlessly, you attend meetings you really don’t need to because saying no makes you look lazy.
+Few of us work in sales, but most of us work this way.
+It’s become pervasive in modern life to merchandise the work you are doing, not the outputs from it.
+You reply to emails over the weekend to show you are “on call”, you fill in status sheets endlessly, and you attend meetings you really don’t need to because saying no makes you look lazy.